wizards-of-lua/wizards-of-lua/docs/_modules/Item.md

       - url: Item/putNbt.md
 ---

-The Item class represents all things a creature can hold in its hands and which can be stored in an inventory.
+The <span class="notranslate">Item</span> class represents all things a creature can hold in its hands and which can be stored in an inventory.